What is HCG?

 What weight losses with this approach can be expected?

 HCG frees up the body’s fat stores efficiently and allows one to burn the equivalent of an extra 1200-2000 calories daily.
 During the 24-48 days that one is implementing the approach, most will not experience a great deal of hunger, some none at all.
 The number of days is chosen after Dr. Sierra speaks with her client about his/her schedule and weight loss goals, but the actual number of days will be decided once fully underway and may be dependent on the patient’s rate of loss and compliance with the plan.
-Most people will lose 1/2 lb daily, and all will experience the metabolism resetting effect.
+Most people will lose 1/4 lb daily, and all will experience the metabolism resetting effect.
 The weight stays off as long as one correctly does the maintenance phase for a period of 6 weeks after the shot phase.
-(The specifics of the HCG diet foods and maintenance phase are described by clicking on these above links.)
 There is no need for a dramatic amount of exercise.
 One need only briskly walk or swim 30-45 minutes’ daily to aid the weight loss.

 What is the food plan?

 As an overview, there are 4 categories of foods allowed, and very specific foods from each category.
 (See the HCG Diet Food Plan.)
 All toll, the day’s intake amounts to approximately 500 calories and includes:

 - 2 daily 4 ounce portions of animal or vegetarian (in specific instances) derived protein.

 - 2 daily portions about 2 cups of of low glycemic vegetables.